Graduate Certificate Programs

 - Students will be prepared to enter a graduate program in the Computer Science Department, with the transfer of certificate credits toward their master’s degree.

 Each Certificate Program has additional outcomes specific to its specialization:

 There are no specific admissions deadlines; however, students should allow sufficient time for their admissions materials to be received and evaluated in time to register for the semester in which they want to enroll.
-Students must have the equivalent of a U.S. baccalaureate degree prior to starting certificate classes.
-Applicants would submit: a completed application form, official transcripts from their undergraduate institution(s), two letters of recommendation, and a personal statement.
+Students must have the equivalent of a U.S. baccalaureate degree before starting certificate classes.
+Applicants would submit a completed application form, official transcripts from their undergraduate institution(s), two letters of recommendation, and a personal statement.
 A minimum undergraduate GPA of 2.7 is required.
 No GRE scores are required.
 Prior industry experience is considered as a factor in admissions.
 If students decide to pursue an MSIT or MSSE master’s degree, they will have to go through the regular admissions processes for those degrees.
 Completion of a certificate program will not guarantee enrollment in any other degree program at Loyola University.